xcp-ng/xcp-ng-org/docs/management/time-synchronization.md

 # Time synchronization

-XCP-ng keeps the dom0 clock with `chronyd`.
-A host whose date is wrong carries on working normally until something needs to trust that date, and the failures it produces then rarely mention time at all.
-This page covers why the clock matters, how to configure NTP, and how to check and correct it.
+XCP-ng keeps the dom0 clock synchronized using `chronyd`.
+A host whose date is wrong keeps working normally until something needs to trust that date.
+When that happens, the resulting failures rarely point to the clock as the cause.
+This page explains why the clock matters, how to configure NTP, and how to check and correct it.

 ## ⏰ Why the clock must be correct {#why-the-clock-must-be-correct}

 - **Access to the repositories.** Updates are fetched over HTTPS, and TLS validates the server's certificate against the host's own date.
-A host set far in the past cannot complete the handshake, because from where it is standing the mirror's certificate is not valid yet.
+If the host's clock is set too far in the past, the TLS handshake fails because, from the host's perspective, the mirror's certificate is not yet valid.
 The error `yum` prints in that situation does not mention time.
 - **Pool membership.** A host joining a pool must have its clock synchronized with the pool master.
 See [Pool Requirements](../../installation/requirements#pool-requirements).
 - **Certificates.** Certificates are only valid inside a validity window.
 A host whose date